 I wish I had done a step by step and posted all my progress, thoughts, etc. as they happened like I originally wanted to cause now I have to backtrack and recollect on certain parts of what happened and share it online.

 As odd as it might sound but I felt really good when I talked about and shared my experience with tearing my quad tendons.
 The more I talked about it the better I felt.
 I’m not sure why but just sharing my story gave me a little confidence booster and even more so if saw another person at the gym going through the same thing.
 Try it you might surprise yourself.

 I don’t really need to expand on this, but don’t partake in anything idiotic that could result in re-rupturing your injury.
 It has happened to a few people I know and the last thing you want is to make your rehab even LONGER!
-I will admit that I took a chance with walking both of my dogs when i still had my two braces on me.
-Even though I had very good ROM I still should have waited to walk them on the trails.
+I will admit that I took a chance with walking both of my dogs when I still had my two braces on me.
+Even though I had very good ROM at that point, I still should have waited a lot longer to walk them on the trails.